neu-se/CS4530-Spring-2025/tutorials/week1-unit-testing.md

 ### Additional Extensions and Libraries

-If you would like to run each test individually (and all tests in test suites collectively), VSC extenstion called "Jest Runner" will be very useful.
-You can also explore [jest extended library](https://www.npmjs.com/package/jest-extended) that offers additional matchers for testing.
+You can explore [jest extended library](https://www.npmjs.com/package/jest-extended) that offers additional matchers for testing.

 ## Configuration